|

 How do I get ranked?

-The final top five artists and photographers from each of the four rankings of this year will receive this trophy with a wooden stand. | The site ranks all photographers and artists that have posted two works.
+The site ranks all photographers and artists that have posted six works.
 The rank is based on the ratings of the work posted.

 On FanArtReview.com every qualifying photographer, traditional artist, and digital artist is ranked.
 The top five for each category receive special recognition.

-At the end of the year the top five ranked photographers, traditional artists, and digital artists are rewarded trophys based on their position for the year.
+At the end of the year the top five ranked photographers, traditional artists, and digital artists are rewarded plaques based on their position for the year.
 One way for an artist to measure his or her skills is to compare their placement on the listings to other artists.

 The Top Five Photographers signature icons